threedworld-mit/tdw/Documentation/python/add_ons/object_manager.md

 `from tdw.add_ons.object_manager import ObjectManager`

-A simple manager class for objects in the scene.
+A simple manager class for objects in the scene_data.
 This add-on can cache static object data (name, ID, etc.) and record dynamic data (position, velocity, etc.) per frame.

 ## Usages constraints:

 - This add-on assumes that this is a PhysX simulation, as opposed to a simulation with physics disabled or a Flex simulation.
-- This add-on will record data for *all* objects in the scene.
+- This add-on will record data for *all* objects in the scene_data.
 If you only need data for specific objects, you should use low-level TDW commands.
 - By default, this add-on will record [transform data](../object_data/transform.md) but not [rigidbody data](../object_data/rigidbody.md) or [bounds data](../object_data/bound.md).
 You can set which data the add-on will record in the constructor, but be aware that this can slow down the simulation.

 ## Example usage